 In addition there will be regular meetings, as well as events to contribute to throughout the year.
 Many of these are shaped by your ideas, and others are simply you engaging with students and encouraging them to access support services.

-If you have any more questions, please contact me on the details below.
+If you have any questions, please drop into Oasis, or contact email@example.com.